The Other Ones (Australian-German band)

 The Other Ones were a pop rock band which formed in Berlin in 1984.
 Australian-born siblings Alf Klimek (lead vocals), the twins Jayney Klimek (lead vocals) and Johnny Klimek (bass guitar) were joined by a German-born trio of Stephan Gottwald (keyboards), Andreas Schwarz-Ruszczynski (guitars) and Uwe Hoffmann (drums).
 They issued two albums, The Other Ones (1986) and Learning to Walk (1988), before disbanding in 1990.
-Their second single, "We Are What We Are" (May 1987), peaked in the United States Billboard Hot 100 and reached the top 40 on the New Zealand Singles Chart.
-Its follow up, "Holiday", peaked at No. 29 in October 1987 on the US Billboard Hot 100, No. 10 in New Zealand, No. 4 in Germany, No. 13 in Austria and No. 22 in Switzerland.
+Their second single, "We Are What We Are" (May 1987), peaked at No. 53 on the United States Billboard Hot 100 and reached the top 40 on the New Zealand Singles Chart.
+Its follow up, "Holiday", peaked at No. 29 on October 17, 1987 on the US Billboard Hot 100, No. 10 in New Zealand, No. 4 in Germany, No. 13 in Austria and No. 22 in Switzerland.

 History

 The Other Ones were a pop sextet, formed in 1984 in Berlin with Australian-born singer, Alf Klimek (ex-Spliff/Nina Hagen Band), his siblings – the twins – Jayney Klimek (lead vocals) and Johnny Klimek (bass guitar); joined by German-born trio of Stephan Gottwald (keyboards), Andreas Schwarz-Ruszczynski (guitars) and Uwe Hoffmann (drums).
 The Klimeks' cousins, Nic and Chris Cester, are members of Australian rockers, Jet.
 Alf had travelled the world in the late 1970s as a puppeteer and then as a singer, he returned home to Melbourne in 1981 and collaborated with Johnny.

 In late 1983 the Klimek brothers moved to West Berlin and along with Jayney (who had been in a band in Australia) formed the group early in the following year.
 Johnny later recalled that Alf "wanted to get this band together, go to Europe and get a record deal.
 So we did it, in '83 I went over there, became a cleaner for about three years, and worked in an Indian restaurant.
 I did all their shit kicking stuff, and got miserably depressed in their European winters."

 They signed to Virgin Records in 1984 and recorded an album in Sussex, England at Comfort's Place Studios.
 They shared the same management as the band Alphaville, and based themselves in Berlin.
 Jayney guested on lead vocals for that group's track, "Lassie Come Home", on their second album, Afternoons in Utopia (June 1986).